O Gauge trains are mid-to-large size model trains that usually run on 3 rails.

 These trains are generally made in 1:48 scale, although O Gauge was initially made for play value first and scale accuracy second.
 They're a great option if you have plenty of room and want to impress your guests!

 Want to compare train sizes?
-Check out the rest of our model trains!
+You can view all our model trains here.

 To view all clearance items in our entire model train collection, click here.